Audience Segmentation in Digital Marketing

 ---|---|

-Good segmentation isn't about personalisation for personalisation's sake.
+Segmentation isn’t about personalization for its own sake.

 Final Thought: Smart Brands Don’t Market to Everyone